-During the first twelve months after an investment is made, the original investment value is utilized to determine the fair value unless significant developments have occurred during this twelve month period which would indicate a material effect on the portfolio company (such as results of operations or changes in general market conditions).
-After the twelve month period, or if material events have occurred within the twelve month period, we consider a two step process when appraising investments of privately held companies.
+We consider a two-step process when appraising investments of privately held companies.
 The first step involves determining the enterprise value of the portfolio company.
-During this step, we consider three different valuation approaches: a market approach, an income approach, and an asset approach.
+During this step, we consider three different valuation approaches: a market approach, an income approach, and a cost approach.
 The particular facts and circumstances of each portfolio company determine which approach, or combination of approaches, will be utilized.
 The second step when appraising equity investments of privately held companies involves allocating value to the various debt and equity securities of the company.
 We allocate value to these securities based on their relative priorities.
 For equity securities such as warrants, we may also incorporate alternative methodologies including the Black-Scholes Option Pricing Model.
+Yield analysis is also employed to determine if a debt security has been impaired.